 One of the most popular campgrounds in Michigan.
 This scenic spot makes packing it in easy.
 Holland State Park has a family in mind with the new playground, views of the iconic lighthouse, two campgrounds, beautiful beaches, and paddle rentals.
 Consider the Holland Camper Cabins if you desire a bit more of the modern conveniences.

-If you aren’t ready to be rustic, but still want close proximity to Lake Michigan, Oak Grove Resort is a great option.
+With a rustic feel yet close proximity to Lake Michigan, Oak Grove Resort is a comfortable camping option.
 There are complete hookups for RV’s, a swimming pool, hot tub, laundry room, gift shop and cabins available for rent.

 Orchard Beach has an amazing bluff view of the sunset, in a small town, great biking on M22, and is wooded.
 While the beach is not really family-friendly, you can head south about five minutes to Fifth Street Beach.
 The beach house bathrooms were clean, and they had tables if you wanted to take a break from the sun.

 Camping in Michigan at Silver Lake Resort & Campground: